twbs/bootstrap/docs/components/utilities.md

 ## Center content

 Set an element to `display: block;` and center via `margin`.
 Available as a mixin and class.
 Elements other than buttons or form elements should got a fixed width.
-You can set this fixed with `width` or `max-width`.
+You can set this fixed width `width` or `max-width`.

 {% example html %}
 <div class="center-block" style="max-width:200px;">Centered block</div>